It's easy to use a cluster the wrong way, so here are some tips on how to do it right.

 srun --partition=General_Usage --gres=gpu:titan-x:1 nvidia-smi --query-gpu=name,memory.total --format=csv

-Alternatively, you can looking up the GPUs in a list of GPU specifications [wikipedia.org].
+Alternatively, you can look up the GPUs in a list of GPU specifications [wikipedia.org].

 Last reviewed: